holoviz/panel/doc/tutorials/basic/index.md

 ---

 Congrats.
-You can now call your self *a basic Panel app developer*.
+You have now acquired the *basic* skills required to build a wide range of Panel apps.
+You are now a *Panel Hero*.

 When you are ready to learn how to build larger and more complex apps then check out the [Intermediate Tutorials](../intermediate/index.md).